Hotels with a Pool in Ronda: Central Stays and Spacious Retreats

 The best neighbourhood for you depends on how much you value a large swimming area versus being able to walk to the Puente Nuevo in two minutes.

 El Mercadillo (The New Town): This is the area north of the gorge.
 It contains the city's main shopping streets and several larger, modern hotels.
 This is the most realistic area if you want a standard, rectangular swimming pool with enough space for sun loungers.
+Highly rated options here include Catalonia Ronda, which features a stunning rooftop infinity pool, and the Hotel Don Miguel.
 The trade-off is the atmosphere.
 While you are close to the bullring and the bridge, the immediate surroundings are commercial and can be noisy with local traffic.
 However, these hotels often have better accessibility and on-site parking.

 The Valley (Old Mills and Vineyards): If you want a proper garden with a large pool, you must look below the cliffs in the valley.
 There are several hotels and converted farmhouses located along the river or near the old flour mills.
+Estates such as Hotel Rural Molino del Arco and Hotel Fuente de la Higuera offer expansive outdoor swimming areas.
 The views looking up at the Ronda skyline are spectacular, and the pools are usually much larger and quieter.
 The major downside is the location.
 You will need a car or a taxi to get into town for dinner, as the walk up the stone path into the city is steep and exhausting in the heat.

 La Ciudad (The Old Town): This is the most atmospheric part of Ronda, south of the bridge.
 Space is at an absolute premium here.
 Pools in this neighbourhood are almost exclusively small plunge pools located in the centre of traditional Andalucían courtyards.
-They provide a beautiful, private setting, but they often lack direct sunlight for most of the day because of the high surrounding walls.
+Boutiques like Hotel Montelirio and Salvatierra Guest House offer beautiful, private settings, but their pools often lack direct sunlight for most of the day because of the high surrounding walls.
 It is a good choice for those who want peace and historical character over sunbathing space.

 How to pick by budget